Temple of Artemis — Selçuk

 Depending on the source you read, some shrine to a blend of the Greek goddess Artemis and the local Anatolian mother goddess was established here by 800 BCE.

 The classic temple was a 120-year construction project started by Croesus of Lydia around 680 BCE.
-He was the source of the saying, "Wealthy as Croesus."
+His wealth was the basis of the saying, "As wealthy as Croesus."

 It was completed around 550 BCE, under the Achaemenid dynasty of the Persian Empire.
 It was described by both Antipater of Sidon, who compiled the original list of the Seven Wonders, and much later by Philo of Byzantium.
 And so it became a tourist attraction and a site of religious pilgrimages over 2500 years ago!
 The writer Pausanias described it as the largest building in the world at that time.